Third-person shooter: 3D polygon shooters

 Syphon Filter (1999) by Eidetic (now Bend Studio) combined the perspective of Tomb Raider with action elements of games such as GoldenEye 007 (1997) and Metal Gear Solid (1998).
-Richard Rouse III wrote in GamaSutra that the game was the most popular third person shooter for the PlayStation.
+Richard Rouse III wrote in Game Developer that the game was the most popular third person shooter for the PlayStation.
 The Nintendo 64 version of Army Men: Sarge's Heroes by The 3DO Company was released the same year as Syphon Filter, and is an early example of a popular third person shooter which introduced the player being allowed to control aiming of their weapon themselves by means of two control sticks.
 In Tomb Raider and Syphon Filter, on the other hand, the protagonists automatically aimed at antagonists.
 Forcing or allowing the player to control aiming themselves, either using control sticks or a mouse, would go on to become commonplace in later games in the genre, such as Oni (2001), Max Payne (2001) and SOCOM (2002).
 Max Payne (2001) was acclaimed as a superlative third person shooter, inspired by Hong Kong action cinema.
 Several platform games with third-person shooter elements were also released during that time; examples included Ratchet & Clank and most of the games in the Jak and Daxter series, both of which were designed for younger audiences than most third-person shooters.

 Resident Evil 4 (2005) was influential in helping to redefine the third-person shooter genre, with its use of "over the shoulder" offset camera angles, where the camera is placed directly over the right shoulder and therefore doesn't obscure the action.
-An important gameplay mechanic that helped revolutionize third-person shooters in the past decade was the cover system.
+An important gameplay mechanic that helped revolutionize third-person shooters in the first decade of the 2000s was the cover system.
 Koei's WinBack (1999) has a cover system.
 Kill Switch (2003) features the cover system as its core game mechanic, along with a blind fire mechanic.
-Gears of War (2006) and Uncharted: Drake's Fortune (2007) employed tactical elements such as taking cover, influenced by Kill Switch, using off-center viewpoints inspired by Resident Evil 4.
+Gears of War (2006) employed tactical elements such as taking cover, influenced by Kill Switch, using off-center viewpoints inspired by Resident Evil 4.
 The game also employed grittier themes than other titles and used a unique feature which rewarded the player for correctly reloading weapons.
 Gears of War, as well as games such as Army of Two (2008), place a greater emphasis on two player cooperative play, as does Resident Evil 5 (2009).
 As of 2009, the third-person shooter genre has a large audience outside Japan, particularly in North America.
 Vanquish (2010) by PlatinumGames featured a gameplay style reminiscent of bullet hell shooters, with bullets and missiles coming from all directions.